Küçük Menderes River

 The ancient city of Ephesus was once an important port on the river, but over the centuries, sedimentation gradually filled in the inlet around the city.
 The ancient port of Panormus was near its mouth.
 The coastlines moved seaward, and the ruins of Ephesus are now some 8 km inland from the coast.

 Its tributaries are the Fertek, Uladı, Ilıca, Değirmen, Aktaş, Rahmanlar, Prinçci, Yuvalı, Ceriközkayası, Eğridere, Birgi, Çevlik and Keles.

-The river is currently just north of the Büyük Menderes ("Big Meander") River; both rivers have often changed their course.
+The river is currently just north of the Büyük Menderes ("Great Meander") River; both rivers have often changed their course.